CSCfi/fairdata-metax/docs/source/datasets.rst

     -----------

     REMS can be used to give access for downloading dataset files to individual users.
-When dataset access is REMS managed dataset owner can decide which users are able to download the files affiliated to the dataset.
+When dataset access is REMS managed, dataset owner can decide which users are able to download the files affiliated to the dataset.

     To enable REMS, set ``access_type`` to ``permit`` and ensure that dataset belongs to IDA catalog and has at least one license defined.
 You can enable REMS when creating a new dataset or later while updating an existing dataset.

     **Changing access type**

-    When ``access_type`` is set to ``permit`` dataset downloads are managed by REMS.
+    When ``access_type`` is set to ``permit``, dataset downloads are managed by REMS.
 If this functionality is no longer wanted, simply changing the ``access_type`` to any other access type disables REMS for the dataset.
 Example of defining permit access type:

     .. code-block:: python